- What is a small claims case?

 Get an Alaska Small Claims Handbook and other forms from the court or have them mail them to you.
 The handbook is quite detailed and provides all the information you will need to file or defend a small claim and to prepare for the trial.

-Carefully read and follow pages 22-24 of the handbook.
-For preparation it discusses: collecting evidence, contacting witnesses, using subpoenas, and preparing an outline.
-For the trial, there is an outline of what you can expect to happen during the trial.
+Carefully read pages 22-24 of the handbook, it discusses: collecting evidence, contacting witnesses, using subpoenas, and preparing an outline.
+There is also an outline of what you can expect to happen during the trial.

 On pages 25-26, the handbook details what happens after a trial, including appeals.
 As stated in the handbook, remember, an appeal does not automatically give you a new trial.